-Students admitted with "Non-degree: Provisional" status must complete a minimum of eleven (11) hours of credit in approved courses (see below) and maintain at least a 3.0 grade point average in those courses in order to be considered for admission into the Master of Divinity program.
-Such students must enroll in one course in at least four of the five core divisions of the M.Div. program to meet the academic requirements set forth for the first eleven (11) hours.
-The following list represents courses approved for provisional students by the faculty:
+Students admitted with "Non-degree: Provisional" status must complete a minimum of twelve (12) hours of credit in approved courses (see below) and maintain at least a 3.0 grade point average in those courses in order to be considered for admission into the Master of Divinity program.
+Such students must enroll in Introduction to Theological Education, Spiritual Formation, and two (2) other 2500-level courses for a total of twelve (12) hours.
+Up to two (2) more 2500-level or 2600-level courses may be taken.